MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/TDS-for-Customer-Overview.md

     |**Effective Date**|Specifies the start date of the setup line|
     |**TDS Receivable Account**|Specifies the general ledger account in which receivable account will be posted.|

-## To set up TDS in Customer Master
+## To set up TDS in customer master

 TDS Section and concessional codes need to be defined for each customer, who is liable to deduct TDS.
 Multiple TDS sections can be configured for one customer.